D4rt-Dy14n/Dicee-iOS13/README.md

 # Dicee

-This is an extended version of the Dicee game from the Angela Yu course (https://www.udemy.com/course/ios-13-app-development-bootcamp).
+This is an extended version of a Dicee game from iOS 13 & Swift 5 course by Angela Yu (https://www.udemy.com/course/ios-13-app-development-bootcamp).

 I extended code by adding "Clear" button and 3 labels that show statistics of rolling.